opulo-inc/ohai/docs/lumen/y-gantry/index.md

 	![](img/insert-y-rail-alignment-jig.png)

 - Visually center the `linear-rail-550mm` between the `back-leg` and `front-left-leg`
 - Slide the `M3-t-nut-bar` to line up with the linear rail's bolt hole pattern
 - Starting from the `front-left-leg` side, lightly snug a `M3x8-bolt` into **every other** bolt hole on `linear-rail-550mm`
 	- Move the `linear-rail-carriage` out of the way as needed

 	![](img/install-11x-linear-rail-bolts.png)

-- Torque the rail mounting bolts to specification in sequence beginning with the bolts at the center of the rail and working towards each end.
+- Torque the rail mounting bolts to specification in sequence beginning with the bolts at the center of the rail and working towards each end
 	- A torque wrench should be used to set the specified bolt torque
 	- The torque specification for these `M3x8-bolts` is `0.5N/M`